-Section 1: Course Overview
+Course Overview

-The Discipline of Physiotherapy is based at the Gippsland campus.
+The Discipline of Physiotherapy is based on the Gippsland campus.
 Physiotherapy offers students an integrated four-year degree leading to the award of Bachelor of Physiotherapy or Bachelor of Physiotherapy (Honours).

-This handbook provides you with general information and guidelines which pertain to the Physiotherapy course at Federation University.
-Please ensure that you keep it and use it during the year.
+This handbook provides students with general information and guidelines that pertain to the Physiotherapy course at Federation University.
+Please ensure that it is revised regularly.
 The handbook is reviewed annually and is also available from the Physiotherapy website at https://federation.edu.au/institutes-and-schools/ihw/student-resources/physiotherapy